Skip to main content

 First off, why do you want to preach without notes?
 Why do you choose to leave your notes behind?
 Your reasons matter as they determine your level of motivation.
 Is it because popular communicators preach without notes?
 Do you want to better connect with your audience?
 Is your desire to let the word of God do its work within you or to preach from your heart?
 The closer you are to the inspiring factors, the possibility of you excelling at preaching without notes increases.

 Contrary to some beliefs, communicating without notes is not winging it, or it shouldn’t be.
-Your preparation needs to be up to par “to proclaim to you the whole will of God” (Acts 20:27 NIV).
+Your preparation must be up to par “to proclaim to you the whole will of God” (Acts 20:27 NIV).
 You’re not doing God’s people justice when you mishandle His Word, knowing “that we who teach will be judged with greater strictness” (James 3:1 NASB).

 Speaking without notes doesn’t mean your sermon becomes a recital.
 You’re not merely quoting lines from Shakespeare, and preaching is certainly not a school play.
 You are proclaiming God’s message to humanity.
+Communicating without your notes isn’t necessarily having no notes at all.
+It may mean that your notes are there in case you need them.

 In some circles, preaching without notes is the epitome of spirituality.
 “I let the Holy Spirit guide me into what I need to preach,” you might hear.
 You’re not more spiritual because you don’t have notes.
 For some, it’s even a lazy character trait as they do not want to prepare!